This article contains answers to the following questions:

 After bringing in your multi-sheet data source, double-click a column to select it.
 You can select the sheet you want to add data from by using the Sheet drop-down menu on the right side.
 You can use this drop-down to switch between sheets when writing formulas and creating models.

 Why can’t I select my date column when creating a PowerMetric?

-When creating a PowerMetric, you have the option to add date and time values by selecting a date column from your data source.
+When creating a custom PowerMetric, you have the option to add date and time values by selecting a date column from your data source.
 The column in your data source that contains your date/time values needs to be set to the Date data format so it can be selected when building your PowerMetric.

 Learn more about setting column data formats here.